 How to Use This Medicine

-- Before applying the medicine, gently wash the skin areas to be treated and pat the skin dry.
+- Before you apply the medicine, gently wash the skin areas to be treated and pat dry.

 Drugs and Foods to Avoid